 And he said to him, You shall love the Lord your God, with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
-(Matthew 22:37-38).
+Matthew 22:37-38

 As Christians, we speak about how we love God wholeheartedly, but do we really?
+Do you really love God with all your heart?

-Do you love God above ANY other person, that’s in your life?
+This means: do you love God above ANY other person, that’s in your life?

 Do you love God more than ANY object?

 Now really search your heart and soul, to find an honest answer.
+We hear lots of verses about love, such as 1 Corthinians, but do we love God like that?

 Whatever is inside your heart, God already knows anyway!